jb-0/gcp-deploy-static-site/README.md

 2. Create a new cloud function in the same project as your static site bucket
 3. There are a number of configuration settings that you will customise as necessary, however the following configuration steps are required to ensure this code operates as intended:

-    a.
-Select trigger as "HTTP"
+    * Select trigger as "HTTP"

-    b.
-Tick "Allow unauthenticated invocations"
+    * Tick "Allow unauthenticated invocations"

-    c.
-Select "Inline Editor" with runtime "Python 3.7+"
+    * Select "Inline Editor" with runtime "Python 3.7+"

-    d.
-Copy the code from "main.py" and "requirements.txt" into the corresponding textboxes
+    * Copy the code from "main.py" and "requirements.txt" into the corresponding textboxes

-    e.
-Select a service account with permissions to write to storage and read the relevant secret
+    * Select a service account with permissions to write to storage and read the relevant secret

-    f.Set the required Environment Variables -
+    * Set the required Environment Variables -
         i.
 SECRET_PATH: The path noted in step 1 ii.
 BUCKET_NAME: The name of your storage bucket ii.
 GIT_REPO: The clone path of the repo you want to copy to your storage bucket